 Property development has been Belle's historical core business area.
-Belle believes that its large-scale, self-contained, and community-type leisure its developments around its Tagaytay Highlands and Tagaytay Midlands clubs are unique in the Philippines.
+Belle believes that its large-scale, self-contained, and community-type leisure its developments in Tagaytay Highlands and Tagaytay Midlands areunique in the Philippines.
 In general, Belle competes somewhat with the developers such as Ayala Land, Inc., Landco Pacific Corporation and Megaworld Corporation with respect to its residential and subdivision projects.
 Some of these developers, like Ayala Land, Inc., are bigger in size than Belle.
-Nevertheless, Belle is able to effectively compete with the above companies primarily on the basis of product quality, reliability to deliver the projects as promised, project location, and high-end property development expertise.
+Nevertheless, Belleis able to effectively compete with the above companies primarily on the basis of product quality, reliabilityto deliver the projects as promised, project location, and high-end property development expertise.
 Furthermore, Belle has a market base of more than 7,000 wealthy individuals who are existing members of Tagaytay Highlands International Golf Club, The Country Club at Tagaytay Highlands, and Tagaytay Midlands, which provides a marketing advantage.

-In gaming, City of Dreams Manila competes against casinos operated by PAGCOR and the other three licensees that are already operating - Resorts World Manila of Travelers International Hotel Group, Inc. ("Travelers"), Solaire Resort and Casino of Bloomberry Resorts Corporation and Okada Manila of Universal Entertainment Corporation.
-Travelers has also broken ground on its planned Westside City (formerly known as Resorts World Bayshore) project in PAGCOR City.
-The opening of the casino in Westside City was originally estimated by Travelers in late 2021, prior to the disruption in gaming industry operations nationwide due to the Covid-19 pandemic in March 2020.
-The opening has thus been delayed.
+In gaming, City of Dream Manila competes against casinos operated by PAGCOR and the other three licensees that are already operating - Resorts World Manila of Travelers International Hotel Group, Inc. ("Travelers"), Solaire Resort and Casino of Bloomberry Resorts Corporation, and Okada Manila of

+Universal Entertainment Corporation.
+Travelers has also broken ground on its planned Westside City (formerly known as Resorts World Bayshore) project in PAGCOR City, with the opening of the casino in Westside City reportedly estimated by Travelers in late 2021.